Things You Must Know About Getting Pregnant in Your 30s

 Video: Things to Consider While Trying to Conceive in Your 30s

 Chances of Getting Pregnant in Your 30s

-Your chances of successful pregnancy after 30 (30-34) are still as high as about 86%.
-On the downside, the risk of miscarriage has also risen to 20%.
+A woman’s chances of successful pregnancy after the age of 30 (30-34) are as high as 86%.
+But on the downside, the risk of miscarriage also rises to 20%.
 In most cases, couples don’t need fertility treatment in their early 30s.
-But doctors suggest that you should still visit your gynaecologist for a check-up when planning for a baby.
+But, doctors suggest that a woman should still visit a gynaecologist for a check-up when planning for a baby.

 If you are not ready to get pregnant even in your late 30s, don’t worry.
 Thanks to medical advancements, you can freeze your eggs up until age 40 and have a good chance of pregnancy even in your mid-40s.

 Pros and Cons of Conceiving in Your 30s

 If you are considering putting off your decision to start a family, here are some facts that may help you make an informed decision:

 The pros of having a baby after age 30 include the following: